-Investment partners Erskine Ramsay and Carr McCormack of the Ramsay-McCormack Development Company announced the project in 1926 as a 6-story tower costing roughly $200,000.
+Investment partners Erskine Ramsay and Carr McCormack of the Ramsay-McCormack Development Company announced the project in 1926 as a six-story tower costing roughly $200,000.
 However at Ramsay’s suggestion the tower was extended to ten stories during construction and included a two-story mechanical penthouse and a full basement.

 The Ramsay-McCormack building is built of a cast-in-place concrete frame with perimeter columns and one row of interior supports.
 The frame is filled in with structural clay walls and wrapped in beige brick.
 The ground floor is trimmed in brown granite and terra cotta.
 A barrel-vault coffered plaster ceiling highlights the lobby hallway along with Alabama marble floors and walls.

 The Ramsay-McCormack building housed the Bank of Ensley on the ground floor, as well as the developer’s offices and the offices for U.S. Steel.
 The tenant space was never completely leased.
 Rumors that TCI Steel may relocate from the Brown Marx Tower never materialized.
 Despite a 1970 renovation, the closure of the Ensley Steel plant left much of the office tower vacant.

 The building closed its doors in 1979.
 The City of Birmingham acquired the building in 1983 for $1.
 It was listed on the National Register of Historic Places in 1984 and has been empty since 1986.